coopiteasy/cie-custom/foodhub_custom/README.rst

 * link picking to sale order
 * link moves and move lines to sale order line
 * hide product terms from website sale product page
+* website: shop page accessible only for logged in users

 **Table of contents**